Musashi Miyamoto Learn Japanese with JapanesePod101.com

 I have recorded the unsatisfactory points of other schools one by one in this book.
 You must study these matters deeply to appreciate the benefit of my Ni To Ichi school."

-The Void Book is a short epilogue, describing, in more esoteric terms, Musashi's probably Zen-influenced thoughts on consciousness and the correct mindset.
+The Void Book is a short epilogue, describing, in more esoteric terms than the other books, Musashi's probably Zen-influenced thoughts on consciousness and the correct mindset.

 People in this world look at things mistakenly, and think that what they do not understand must be the void.
 This is not the true void.
 It is bewilderment.